GNOME/orca/GSETTINGS-SCHEMAS.md

 On first launch after upgrading to GSettings, Orca automatically migrates JSON settings from `~/.local/share/orca/` into dconf.
 The migration is stamped so it only runs once.

-If automatic migration is not sufficient, you can import settings manually with `orca -i DIR` / `orca --import-dir DIR`.
-This replaces the current `/org/gnome/orca/` settings in dconf, so back up first:
+You can also import JSON settings manually with `orca -i DIR` / `orca --import-dir DIR`.
+Note: This replaces the current `/org/gnome/orca/` settings in dconf.

-- Backup: `dconf dump /org/gnome/orca/ > backup.ini`
+- Backup (if needed): `dconf dump /org/gnome/orca/ > backup.ini`
-- Restore: `dconf reset -f /org/gnome/orca/ && dconf load /org/gnome/orca/ < backup.ini`
+- Restore (if needed): `dconf reset -f /org/gnome/orca/ && dconf load /org/gnome/orca/ < backup.ini`

 There is also a stand-alone tool with four subcommands: `python tools/gsettings_import_export.py <subcommand> ...`